 Who is my advisor?

-Your key academic advisor is Courtney Butler at the Natural Sciences Education & Outreach Center, but she works closely with the advisors in the Center for Educator Preparation (Maggie Burks and Juliana Searle) for students in the science education concentrations.
+Your key academic advisor is Courtney Gooding Butler at the Natural Sciences Education & Outreach Center, but she works closely with the advisors for Teacher Preparation in the School of Education for students in the science education concentrations.
 Students with the Physical Sciences concentration will also have 2 additional advisors for the minors they choose as part of the degree.

 What exactly is this major?